Carmen Bricillo: Las Vegas Raiders

 On February 12, 2022, Bricillo was hired by the Las Vegas Raiders as their offensive line coach under head coach Josh McDaniels.

 New York Giants

 On January 11, 2024, Bricillo was hired by the New York Giants as their offensive line coach under head coach Brian Daboll.

+Tennessee Titans

+After not being retained by the Giants following the 2025 season, Bricillo was hired by the Tennessee Titans on January 28, 2026, as their offensive line coach under head coach Robert Saleh.